Mornor/ml-auto-subtitles/notes.md

 [TODO]
-- Put the Lambdas inside VPC and create interface endpoints, so that communications does not go through Internet.
+- Make sure Lambda connectivity does not goes through the internet
 - May be create a SG to run the ECS task (right now, it uses the default SG of the VPC).
 - Sharding could be very effective.
 Lambda only uses chnunk of 5mb video.
 - Parametrize Lambda as much as possible